strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Darkness rules are hard to use

-Also, the darkness rules in Shadowdark RPG didn't work as smoothly in practice as I expected them to.
+The darkness rules in Shadowdark RPG didn't work as smoothly in practice as I expected them to.
 But I found that the game works fine even if you completely ignore them.

+The only thing not elegant about the Shadowdark RPG rules is its handling of darkness and how little it helps you run a fun game where light is a resource that has to be managed.

 Having discussed the Shadowdark RPG system, now let's dive into the heart of my campaign --- the megadungeon itself.